 There is historical interest at Egnazia, a Greco-Roman town around 2,500 years ago and the UNESCO World Heritage site of Alberobello, as well as fine golden beaches, sleepy fishing villages and atmospheric towns.
 A taste of the real Italy is just a short flight away and as a wonderful, warming bonus it is a good 10 degrees warmer than Britain at this time of year.

-Our final destination is again within easy reach of the UK and many European cities.
-The weather will be broadly similar to what is offered by Puglia but this time we are heading to the south of France and Provence.
+Another option, again within easy reach of the UK and many European cities, is Provence where the weather will be broadly similar to what is offered by Puglia.
 Again, night time temperatures are unlikely to drop to single figures and in the day you can enjoy highs of around 20 degrees Celsius.
 October is a fabulous time to travel to the region as you get very pleasant weather (especially at the start of the month) without the hordes of tourists that can overrun certain areas in the peak summer months.